Family Assistance & Communication

 The Commission recommendations included a number of action items, with the top priority to establish a multi-disciplinary team to provide ongoing support, resources & transparent communication to families of the deceased.
 Another priority is improving communications by withholding judgment when providing information to the media as well as making information for family members more readily available through various printed and digital resources.
 Recommendations also include establishing a program to assist families with trauma & grief counseling as well as funeral expenses.

 After a review of the recommendations, the Board of Supervisors approved a motion on October 9, 2018 to direct the Chief Executive Officer in consultation with the Commission, the Sheriff's Department and various other County Departments to report back with a plan to implement the recommendations.
+The June 19, 2019 report-back outlines an implementation plan for the program.

 The Committee’s report and subsequent Board response are a great example of how the community, the Sheriff’s Department, and the Commission can work together to address significant issues in need of review to improve the transparency of Sheriff's Department and to better serve the communities that the County of Los Angeles serves.